knapp221/SUMO-4511/README.md

 sudo apt-get install sumo sumo-tools sumo-doc

 Once all dependencies are set up, the python files can be ran, and should automatically open SUMO when executed.
+However, you will need to change the PATH at the top of each python file to match where Simulation.sumocfg and the .xml files are located.
+Don't forget to add /Simulation.sumocfg at the end of the path or SUMO will not open.
-For example typing the following into command line:
+Once setup, typing the following into command line:

 python3 MyHeuristic.py

 Should open the SUMO simulation environment.
-Pressing the run button will run the simulation beginning at timestep 0 and will end on timestep 1000, as per the Simulation.sumocfg file.
+Pressing the run button at the top will run the simulation beginning at timestep 0 and will end on timestep 1000, as per the Simulation.sumocfg file.
 Feel free to modify the start and end times of the simulation, though the .rou.xml vehicle behavior only works as intended until timestep 7000.
-It is also recommended to add at least 30ms of delay for CPSHeuristic.py and MyHeuristic.py.
+It is also recommended to add delay for visualization purposes, but this isn't necessary.